 Do Strength Training To Boost Rmr

-As we have seen above, weight training works great to boost metabolism by growing muscle, but muscle often takes a while to grow – anywhere between 4 to 12 weeks.
+As we have seen above, weight training works great to boost metabolism by building or maintaining muscle, but muscle often takes a while to grow.
 This, however, does not mean that all your workouts will be in vain.
 Several studies have shown that strength training can boost your resting metabolic rate, which means that you continue to burn calories even while at rest.

-A comparative study by the Medicine & Science in Sports & Exercise journal showed that in both women and men, weight training can help increase their RMR by up to 4% and 9%, respectively (7).
-This, however, is not the only study to prove that weight training is one of the good ways to increase metabolism.
+A study in the Medicine & Science in Sports & Exercise journal showed that weight training can help increase their RMR by 7% on average (7).
+This, however, is not the only study to demonstrate that weight training is one of the good ways to increase metabolism.
 Over the years, studies have shown that this practice can help your body burn more calories for anywhere between two to 38 hours after a workout session (10, 5, 6).

 Add Probiotics To Your Diet

 So how about its effect on the metabolic rate?
 Do probiotics have a direct link to it?
-Yes, it does.
-A 2008 study by the Imperial College London and the Nestlé Research Center showed that probiotics have a tangible effect on our metabolism.
-The researchers found that when consumed the two probiotic strains, Lactobacillus paracasei and Lactobacillus rhamnosus, they will metabolize bile acids which help emulsify the fats found in the body (16).
+Turns out, they might.
+A 2008 study by the Imperial College London and the Nestlé Research Center showed that probiotics may have a tangible effect on metabolism.
+The researchers found that when mice consumed the two probiotic strains, Lactobacillus paracasei and Lactobacillus rhamnosus, the way they metabolized bile acids changed, which could have implications on the absorption of dietary fat (16).

 Eat More Fiber

 Adding fiber to your diet is something that you should always endeavor to do whether you are looking for ways on how to increase metabolism after 40 or not.
-Dietary fiber has multiple benefits, such as maintaining and normalizing bowel movements, lowering cholesterol levels, controlling blood sugar levels, promoting blood sugar control, and much more.
+Dietary fiber has multiple benefits, such as maintaining and normalizing bowel movements, lowering cholesterol levels, controlling blood sugar levels, promoting satiety, and much more.

 When it comes to boosting your metabolic rate and losing weight after 40, fiber also has a great role to play in this matter.
 The simplest way to explain how it works is that dietary fiber cannot be digested by your body and the more your body tries to break it down, digest, and absorb, then the more energy it uses.

-In a study published in 2017 by the American Journal of Clinical Nutrition, participants were divided into groups, all-consuming different amounts of fiber into either whole grains or refined grains for six (6) weeks.
-At the end of the study, researchers found out that participants who consumed more than 40 grams of fiber had increased their metabolism by more than 92 calories a day (19).
+In a study published in 2017 in the American Journal of Clinical Nutrition, participants were divided into groups, each consuming different amounts of fiber as either whole grains or refined grains for six weeks.
+At the end of the study, researchers found out that participants who consumed around 40 grams of fiber had increased their metabolism by 92 calories a day (19).